-- Place the bristles on the gumline at a 45 degree angle pointing toward the chewing surface or crown of the tooth.
+- Place the bristles on the gumline at a 45-degree angle, pointing toward the tooth's chewing surface or crown.
 This position is the opposite of the Bass and Stillman technique.

-- Gently vibrate the brush for 15 to 20 counts, using short circular strokes or small back and forth motions, and then reposition the brush to the next area.
+- Gently vibrate the brush for 15 to 20 counts, using short circular strokes or small back and forth motions.

-This may sound daunting, but there are modified versions of the Bass, Stillman and Charter techniques.
-You simply follow the basic technique of whichever method you choose, but after brushing an area, you roll or sweep the bristles toward the chewing surfaces.
-This action sweeps out debris stuck between the teeth and cleans the entire tooth surface.
-The sweeping motion also helps prevent damage to the sulcus (the space between teeth and gums).
+You can use modified versions of the Bass, Stillman, and Charter techniques too.
+Follow the method you choose, but after brushing an area, roll or sweep the bristles away from your gums.
+This modification sweeps out debris between the teeth and cleans the entire tooth surface.
+Speak to your dental hygienist for more information or technique recommendations for your situation.